Your First Therapy Session: A Survival Guide

 How you learn about therapy can have a huge effect on how you experience your first sessions.
 It’s easy to get unrealistic ideas about how quickly and easily therapy works from other people’s stories, whether you’ve seen them in the media or heard them from people you know.

 Hollywood and Barnes and Noble aren’t the only places we find stories.
-We learn a lot from the stories our loved ones tell us.
+We learn a lot from the stories our loved ones tell us, too.
 If your mother, friend, or partner had an awesome experience in therapy, you might have great expectations when you go.
-Conversely, if someone had a bad experience, or if therapy didn’t do much for them, you might assume therapy won’t work for you, either.
+On the other hand, if someone had a bad experience, or if therapy didn’t do much for them, you might assume therapy won’t work for you, either.
 But everyone is different.

 Don't assume that what worked for someone else will work for you or that what didn't work for them won't work for you.